paxdotdev/docs/src/start-key-concepts-properties-settings.md

 ## Settings

-If `Properties` are _inputs_, then `Settings` are _outputs_ — when composing the definition of a component or program, you _set_ the properties of any element in order to specify behavior or appearance.
+`Settings` are declarations of values.
+If `Properties` are _inputs_ to a component, then `Settings` are _outputs_.
+When composing the definition of a component or program, you _set_ the properties of any element in order to specify behavior or appearance.

 Building off of the `Stacker` example above, any component that instantiates a `Stacker` in its template has the opportunity to apply a _setting_ to `Stacker`, to _set_ its `direction` property.